 In the world of data, the industry invented the term DataOps, which takes Agile and DevOps principles and applies them to data engineering, science, and analytics.
 We are not going to focus on DataOps techniques in this post, as there are many good articles on the topic.
 Instead, we will focus on the technology enablers that facilitate DataOps implementation.

-In a previous article we wrote about how data lakes are insufficient to satisfy enterprise data analytics needs and that companies need to build fully featured analytical data platforms.
-In this article we will explore the capabilities of an analytical data platform that facilitates a DataOps methodology and helps companies derive value from the data more quickly and efficiently.
+In a previous article we wrote about how data lakes are insufficient to satisfy enterprise data analytics needs and that companies need to build fully featured analytics platforms.
+In this article we will explore the capabilities of an analytics platform that facilitates a DataOps methodology and helps companies derive value from the data more quickly and efficiently.

-Modern analytical data platforms contain thousands of data transformation jobs and move hundreds of terabytes of data in batch and real-time streaming.
+Modern analytics platforms contain thousands of data transformation jobs and move hundreds of terabytes of data in batch and real-time streaming.
 Manual management of complex data pipelines is an extremely time consuming and error-prone activity, leading to stale data and lost productivity.

 The goal of automated data orchestration is to take the effort of scheduling execution of data engineering jobs off the shoulders of data engineering and support teams and automate it with tools.
 A good example of an open source data orchestration tool is Apache Airflow, which has a number of benefits: